Mike Yastrzemski Preview, Player Props: Giants vs. Dodgers

-Mike Yastrzemski, with a slugging percentage of .280 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Lance Lynn on the hill, September 29 at 10:15 PM ET.
+The San Francisco Giants and Mike Yastrzemski (.217 slugging percentage over his past 10 games, including one homer), battle starter Bobby Miller and the Los Angeles Dodgers at Oracle Park, Sunday at 3:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Padres.
+He had a hitless showing in his most recent game (0-for-2) against the Dodgers.

 Sportsbook Promo Codes